philss/rustler_precompiled/README.md

 This project aims to make the usage of precompiled NIFs easier for Elixir projects using [Rustler](https://github.com/rusterlium/rustler).

-Check the [documentation](https://hexdocs.pm/rustler_precompiled) for further details.
+Read the [blog post](https://dashbit.co/blog/rustler-precompiled) announcing Rustler precompiled, and check the [documentation](https://hexdocs.pm/rustler_precompiled) for further details.

 ## Installation